 Please note, riders will not be denied access to board the buses at any time due to social distancing restrictions.
 The chains will be used as a tool to help us identify when and where we have issues of overcrowding and allow us to add additional services as needed.

-Butler County Regional Transit Authority operates in compliance with all safety procedures put into place by the Ohio Public Transportation Authority, Butler County’s Safety Pledge, and the Ride Easy Ohio safety campaign.
+Butler County Regional Transit Authority operates in compliance with all safety procedures put into place by the Ohio Public Transit Association, Butler County’s Safety Pledge, and the Ride Easy Ohio safety campaign.
 Please call or email customer service with any questions regarding our safety protocols.
 Customer Service can be reached at 513.785.5237 or email us at email@example.com.

 Update 8/26/2020 – Miami University Service BCRTA is working closely with Miami University and other stakeholders to provide the best level of service necessary for a safe return this fall.
 However, we are aware that many plans change by the minute rather than day or week.
 With that in mind, BCRTA has implemented plans to return to modified Fall Term Service on September 14, 2020.
 However, BCRTA has also prepared to adjust services, if needed, to better accommodate distance learning should local conditions change.
 The Transit and Buztrakr apps reflect current service operations at any given time.
 We will also be sure to announce changes on our Coronavirus webpage and also via Facebook.
 Riders may also contact the BCRTA Customer Service Center weekdays between 7 AM and 6PM for more information at 513.785.5237 or 1.855.42.BCRTA.”